 Possible Solution: You may have to take a step back.
 Look at the bigger picture and bigger ideas.
 Think about the context of your topic, what it might be an example of, what larger subject area it falls into.
 Can you connect it to something else?
 There may be information about the bigger or related ideas that you can apply to your topic or that your topic illustrates.

 This is a chance to do some really deep historical, cultural, and social research.
 It’s a little different than other research assignments you may have done.
 It might be more straightforward in some ways, but an added challenge here may reading the sources you find carefully for the elements of the topic that you want to present and connecting them to your audience so that they feel invested in the topic and recognize its importance.

-The nature of your topic for this project will likely lead you to scholarly or peer-reviewed sources.
-You're likely to encounter them as you search, even if you aren't necessarily looking for them.
-They are often some of the best sources for you to use at this level of research, so you should consider using them.
+The nature of your topic for this project is likely to lead you to some scholarly or peer-reviewed sources.
+You'll probably encounter them as you search, even if you aren't necessarily looking for them.

 What does scholarly mean?
 It means the work (usually a book or article) is:

-Peer-reviewed sources meet the same criteria above, but their content has also gone through an intensive feedback process before publication during which other experts or scholars in that same field review the article for accuracy and the findings or conclusions for validity.
+Peer-reviewed sources meet the same criteria above, but their content has also gone through an intensive feedback process before publication.
+During this process, other experts or scholars in that same field review the article for accuracy and the findings or conclusions for validity.
 The authors make edits and changes based on that feedback and review before the article is published.
 All peer-reviewed sources are scholarly, but not all scholarly sources have been peer-reviewed.

 The types of scholarly and peer-reviewed articles and books you are likely to use for this assignment will be in-depth, detailed, critical analyses and examinations of your topic.
 They will be academic treatments -- how scholars and historians view the topic and its importance to the industry or society.

 Sound familiar?
-You will be doing the same thing through your paper or podcast, which is why these types of sources will be helpful to use!
+You will be doing the same thing through your paper or podcast, which is why these types of sources may be helpful to use!